briadelour/HyundaiEVvehiclecard/evstats.md

 # How I'm calculating EV Efficiency and Electricity Costs
 By taking the daily statistics from the Bluelink integration to create some template sensors.
 Then combined with a rest api sensor that pulls the current costs of electricity for my area, I can do some efficiency and cost calculations.
+This allows you to track things like MPGe or mi/kWh to see if you are hitting or exceeding estimated specs.
+You can also compare this to fuel efficiency with ICE vehicles to compare how much you spend on electricity vs fuel.
+You can even track efficiency as it relates to outside temperature or time of year.

 ## Prerequisite for Electricity Price data
 You must sign up for an API key from https://api.eia.gov then change the parameters to your retail sales data.